Updated May 31, 2025-

 Almost immediately after Joe Biden moved into the White House, millions of search results illustrate Why ‘Regret Voting for Biden’ Trends on Google.

-Why President Trump was successful
+Why President Trump is again successful

+In his first term, you might remember the positive signs everywhere.
 At 3.5 percent, the unemployment rate was the lowest since 1969.
 The unemployment rates for Blacks and Hispanics were the lowest in history.

 Small business owners’ confidence skyrocketed accordingly.